le-cds/connectiq-faceymcwatchface/README.md

 The watchface shows the following information:

 * Date
 * Time
 * Steps
 * Floors
 * Bluetooth connection status
 * Do Not Disturb status
+* Time of next appointment (see below)
 * Number of notifications
 * Battery status
 * Number of active watch alarms

+## Appointments

+The watchface is able to show the time of the upcoming appointment.
+Only appointments in the upcoming 24 hours (minus 5 minutes) are displayed.
+The whole thing only works if a companion app, _Calendar IQ Connector_, is installed on an Android mobile the watch is connected to.
+That app will send information on upcoming appointments to the watch in regular intervals.

 ## Attributions